ececli/Exposure-Notification-on-RPi/README.md

   * **The Version without Encryption** - A version that does not apply encryption.
 The MAC address is not random, the RPI and metadata are unencrypted.
 This version can be used for research purposes and data collection.

-* The prototype has the capability to handle hardware glitch.
+* The prototype has the capability to handle occasional hardware glitches.
 No hardware is perfect.
-The code can detect when the Bluetooth module fails to work and reset the module immediately.
+The code detects when the Bluetooth module stops working and resets the module immediately.

 ## Testing Summary: [Complete Functional Tests]